karadoc/Civ4-K-Mod/readme.txt

 == Introduction ==
 I originally intended for this mod to be extremely minimalistic, and for personal use only.
 My original intended changes were just to buff serfdom, protective, and aggressive, and to introduce some features to make automated workers a bit more friendly.
 The plan was that my mod would be basically the same as the unmodded game, but with a few of the obviously game elements improved.
 But as I read the game code to learn how to implement my changes, and as I browsed the change-lists of other mods (such as the PIG mod) to see what other minor changes I could make, I started to realise that unmodded BtS isn't anywhere near as planned and polished as I had thought.
 I use to think that all the mechanics and numbers were a result of careful calculations and thinking and testing, but I learnt that many of the features in the game are completely arbitrary and sometimes obviously unfinished.
 So the scope of my mod widened dramatically to include pretty much everything that I thought was not as it should be.

-I now think of K-Mod as an kind of _unofficial content & balance patch_.
+I now think of K-Mod as an kind of 'unofficial content & balance patch'.
 The mod is intended to be played as a replacement for standard BtS.
 Many of the changes are 'under-the-hood' things that a casual player probably wouldn't notice, but I think the changes will enhance their enjoyment of the game nonetheless.

 Here I'll list a few significant features.
 See changelog.txt for a more complete list.